Welcome to today's edition of the Rush 24-7 podcast.

 Other than me being on the radio every day, what would inspire consumer confidence?

-Oh, don't give me that garage sale in California, cars for clunkers.
+The garage sale in California, cars for clunkers.

-The used car market's been destroyed, the dealers are, you know, again a trumped up sale now, but the doors are gonna go quiet.
+The dealers are, you know, getting a trumped-up sale now, but the doors are going to go quiet.

-Uh consumer confidence it makes total sense.
+Consumer confidence, it makes total sense.

-What in the world's unexpected?
+What in the world is unexpected?

 They're in the tank.

-The only people that really care about this, to the extent they do are the media.
+The only people that really care about this, to the extent they do, are the media.

-It's a closed little circle, it's a closed little click.
+It's a closed little circle.

 The rest of the country is not interested in it.

-But nobody's watching it.
+The media was stunned, but nobody's watching it.

-I mean, these people are dying doing well, they're just talking to themselves.
+I mean, these people are dying doing well.

 That's really what they're doing.

-So since they're doing that, people say you ought to play some of your Kennedy parodies as our own tribute.
+So since they're doing that, people say, you ought to play some of your Kennedy parodies as our own tribute.

 And I don't know, folks.